ucbds-infra/otter-grader/docs/using_otter.md

 **Congrats, you're done!** You can use the grades in the CSV file and the PDFs to complete grading however you want.

-You can find more information about the command line utility [here](command-line.md)
+You can find more information about `otter grade` [here](otter_grade.md).

 ## Gradescope

-To get started using otter with Gradescope, create some [test cases](test_files.md) and a requirements.txt file (if necessary).
+To get started using Otter with Gradescope, create some [test cases](test_files.md) and a requirements.txt file (if necessary).
 Once you have these pieces in place, put them into a directory along with any additional files that your notebook requires (e.g. data files), for example:

 ```
 | gradescope